Terms and Conditions

 Changes to the Event: The RES reserves the right to make alterations to the programme, date and/or venue of the Event at any time without prior notice, but will make all reasonable endeavours to communicate this to participants.
 Attendees are responsible for ensuring their delegate booking information is correct and up to date.

 Cancellation by you - Bookings cancelled more than ten working days prior to the start of the Event will be refunded in full using the same method of payment.
-Bookings cancelled within 30 days of the start of the Event will not be refunded.
+Bookings cancelled within 10 working days of the start of the Event will not be refunded.
 All cancellations, by individuals or groups, must be given in writing (by letter or email) to the RES.

 Cancellation by the RES - The RES reserves the right to cancel an Event at any time and at its sole discretion.
 In the case of such cancellation, the RES will refund any Fees paid, direct to the attendee upon proof of purchase.
 This refund will be the full extent of the RES’s liability to the attendee arising from such cancellation.
 In the event of cancellation, the RES will use reasonable endeavours (email) to alert those who have booked to attend an Event, and details of any cancellation will be posted on our Website.
 Attendees are responsible for checking this information before the Event.

 The RES shall not be liable for the delay or cancellation of an Event where this is caused by a Force Majeure Event.
 A Force Majeure Event is any circumstance outside our reasonable control and includes, but is not limited to, the following:

 - acts of God, flood, drought, earthquake or other natural disaster;